TruthAIOrg/.github/profile/recruit.md

-# Recruitment Notice
+# 🤝 Recruitment Notice

 ## Organization Overview

-TruthAIOrg is an organization dedicated to achieving genuine and human-like artificial intelligence.
+TruthAIOrg is an organization dedicated to achieving truth, honest and human-like artificial intelligence.

 For more details, visit [TruthAIOrg](https://github.com/TruthAIOrg)